heidihuang-wav/quartz/content/Biology/What the heck is CRISPR?.md

 ---
-title: "What the heck is CRISPR?"
+title: What the heck is CRISPR?
 tags:
-- Diary
   - July2023
   - Biology
 ---
 ## Intro
 I *can* learn about molecular biology on my own outside the lab (duh lol).